Sophos Responsible Disclosure Policy

 - Work closely with you to understand the nature of the issue and work on timelines for fix/disclosure together

-- Notify you when the vulnerability is resolved
+- Notify you when the vulnerability is resolved, so that it can be re-tested and confirmed as remediated

 - Publicly acknowledge your responsible disclosure (if you wish credit for such disclosure)

 Responsible disclosure guidelines suggest that customers have an obligation to patch their systems as quickly as possible, and it is customary to expect patching to be completed within 30 days after release of a security patch or update.
-Sophos advises its customers that those who exploit security systems often do so by reverse engineering published security updates and therefore encourages its customers to patch promptly.
+Sophos advises its customers that those who exploit security systems often do so by reverse engineering published security updates, and therefore encourages its customers to patch timely.

 The Sophos senior management team has overall responsibility for this policy, and for reviewing the effectiveness of actions taken in response to concerns raised under this policy.
 Various officers of Sophos have day-to-day operational responsibility for this policy, and must ensure that all managers and other staff who may deal with concerns or investigations under this policy receive regular and appropriate training.

-Sophos’ Chief Technology Officer and General Counsel will review this policy from a legal and operational perspective at least once a year.
+Sophos’ Chief Technology Officer and General Counsel reviews our Vulnerability Disclosure policy from a legal and operational perspective on a yearly basis.

 Thanks for your help